aaronmarrdesign/folio/_posts/articles/2012-10-22-managing-web-projects.md

 A deadline needs to positively pressure the team into productivity without being unrealistic and causing the team to opt-out of the process.

+#### Risk Driven Development

-To decide on the deliverables for an iteration, a risk-driven approach1 is superior to choosing the low-hanging, easy features first.
+To decide on the deliverables for an iteration, a risk-driven approach is superior to choosing the low-hanging, easy features first.
 When taking this approach, you should first develop the high-priority/high-risk features followed by high-priority/low-risk and, finally, low-priority/low-risk.
 Low-priority/high-risk features should be avoided altogether until the app is a proven success.

-High-risk features can be identified by:

-* Reducing the timescale of a project always affects the quality or scope.
-* Spending less money on a project typically results in removing features from the scope rather than spending less time.
-Even with a reduced scope, a project usually still stretches to fill the original timescale.
-* An increase in desired quality almost always demands an increase in timescale or cost, rather than a reduced scope.

-#### Risk Driven Development

 High risk features can be identified by:
 * A new or unkown technology
 * Ambigous requirements
 * A complex graphical interface
 * Tasks that cannot be assigned accurate estimates in a development timescale.

-#### Phase Development

-Rarely does a web app require all of the planned features to launch.
-Instaed, only those that produce the minimum viable product are necessary in the first phase.
-Postpone non-essential features until a later phase of development.